fuse-box/fuse-box/docs/quantum.md

 > In physics, a quantum (plural: quanta) is the minimum amount of any physical entity involved in an interaction

-if FuseBox, `Quantum` is the minimum amount of javascript code involded in an interaction.
+In FuseBox world, `Quantum` is the minimum amount of javascript code involved in an interaction.

 Quantum should be used only for making production builds.
-It has a few limitations when it gets to compatibility with original's FuseBox api which aren't solved just yet, but it works perfectly for most projects.
+It has a few limitations when it gets to the compatibility with original's FuseBox API which aren't solved just yet, but it works perfectly for most projects.

 ## Installation